aymaneaaquil/COMP432-GroupD/README.md

 In this project, the transferability of a Convolutional Neural Network (CNN) was investigated across three datasets:

-1. Dataset containing Colorectal Cancer Imagery
+1. Colorectal Cancer Imagery
-2. Dataset containing Prostate Cancer Imagery
+2. Prostate Cancer Imagery
-3. Dataset containing Animal Faces
+3. Animal Faces

 A CNN was trained on the Colorectal Cancer Imagery dataset and its ability to extract features from the other datasets without retraining was evaluated.
 More specifically, the model was tested on the Prostate Cancer Imagery dataset and the Animal Faces dataset.